karatelabs/karate/README.md

 (which have been possibly set as the result of a sign-in) to build the `Authorization` header.

-> In the example below, note the use of the [`karate`](#the-karate-object) object for getting the value of a variable.
+> In the example below, note the use of the [`karate`](#the-karate-object) object for getting the value of a dynamic variable.
 This is preferred because it takes care of situations such as if the value is 'undefined' in JavaScript.

 ```javascript